mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ### 2.7.2: Loops

-Loops allow you to run the body of your loop a fixed number of times, or until the loop condition is no longer true.
+Loops allow you to run the body of your loop a fixed number of times or until the loop condition is no longer true.

 <figure>
    <img src="loop_flow.png" class="image_center" width="75%" >